Prehistory-Banane/HelloWorld/README.md

 # HelloWorld
-Ceci est un repo pour ma quête Git/Git/Hub 1
+This a repo for my Git/Git/Hub 1 quest.